7 Ways to Prevent CAUTIs While Traveling

 7. Consult your doctor before traveling

 Before you travel, you should talk to your doctor about your plans to see whether or not your condition is fit for travel and to see what recommendations your doctor has.
+Talk to your doctor about your concerns, and see what kinds of medicine you should bring for your trip.
 This article doesn’t substitute any medical device given by your doctor.
+If your risk of getting a UTI is deemed high and you’re traveling for more than a few days, you may also want to look into travel health insurance.

 If you’re traveling soon, check out CompactCath